Dr. Britney Blair

 Our brains still operate in a primitive way.
 When we feel stress, tension or anxiety – the brain interprets that as danger.
 It kick-starts our flight or fight response, which urgently directs blood to our heart and our limbs (getting them ready to fight, or run).

-So if your emotional reaction to sex involves stress, anxiety or tension – your brain is primed to direct blood away from your penis...
-Which means losing your erection.
+So if your emotional reaction to sex involves stress, anxiety or tension – your brain is primed to direct blood away from your penis... and that means losing your erection.

 This is why training your brain to effectively manage anxiety or performance pressure before and during sex, is the best way to beat psychological ED.